Why Pinoy Christmas is celebrated in the ‘ber’ months

 Baron said the Augustinians were the first missionaries to enter the country.
 Novena masses were observed nine days prior to the feast day of the saints.

 “The Filipinos wake up early as soon as the roosters crow at 3:30 in the morning.
-They now go to the field or it’s getting late before they go to church,” Baron said.
+They now go to the field, [else it will] get late before they go to church,” Baron said.

 The practice of eating rice cakes after attending Simbang Gabi served as an alternative for breakfast taken at home.